-MA plans cover all services that Original Medicare covers, however, they do not cover all services.

-There are benefit limitations in place, which are plan specific, to protect the MA plan and enrollees from catastrophic medical expenses and to assure that the right treatment is being used.

-Some services require approval from the MA plan.
+- •MA plans must cover all services that Original Medicare cover and not impose any limitations. - However, plans do not cover all services. - •There are benefit limitations in place, which are plan specific. - Protects the MA plan and enrollees from catastrophic medical expenses. - To assure that the right treatment is being used. - •Some services require prior approval from the MA plan.